Live Innovation Lab(™) LILab hosts a variety of immersive, hands-on events which will empower you to create a better future through innovation.

-Our events take place once a month and they are free of charge.
+Our events take place once regularly and they are free of charge.
 Our stage is open to passionate innovators who want to ignite innovation by sharing their knowledge!

 Come and learn from inspiring talks, share your insights and experiences, network and benchmark with fellow innovators.

 LILab offer a wide variety areas of Innovation so you craft your own inspiring agenda with the different tracks we have created for you.

 Discover more about what we cover on each of these focus areas of innovation and get inspired to start your innovation journey with us…

 Join us in this Playnnovation™ virtual session aimed at helping you unleash the potential of purposeful play to drive innovation!

 🎨 When was the last time you played?